Dalvin Cook Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 - Cook's 29 rushing yards per game in his two career matchups against the 49ers are 47.5 fewer yards than his over/under in Sunday's game.

-- In terms of defending against the run, the 49ers are 20th in the NFL, giving up 115.9 yards per game.
+- The 49ers have the NFL's 20th-ranked defense against the run, surrendering 115.9 yards per game.

-- The 49ers have allowed 13 rushing touchdowns, 29th in the league.

 Recent Performances